How to Create GCP Schedule Job with Terraform

 About Terraform with GCP

-Terraform provide infrastructure automation to provision resources to many cloud provider, GCP is one of them, this article shows how to use Terraform to deploy a simple Big Query Schedule Job to the GCP Cloud.
+Terraform provides infrastructure automation to provision resources to many cloud providers.
+GCP is one of them.
+This article shows how to use Terraform to deploy a simple BigQuery Schedule Job to GCP.

 Preparation

-Create provider.tf file
+Create provider.tf File

 terraform {